 in geological formations, and hydrogen could be burned to generate electricity

-in existing gas-fired power stations with only slight modifications, but at
+in existing gas-fired power stations with only slight modifications.

-the time of writing efficient conversion of water into hydrogen and oxygen
+At the time of writing conversion of water into hydrogen and oxygen powered by electricity was expensive, but the cost was decreasing.

 Increased amounts of renewable energy in a power grid create challenges